frc5024/lib5k/docs/technical/Troubleshooting.md

 ## When building Lib5K, I get a ton of errors about NavX, TalonSRX, and SparkMax

 These are caused by the way gradle is currently set up.
-We are waiting on an unpdate from WPILib, but for now, just run this command once:
+We are waiting on an update from WPILib, but for now, just run this command once:

 ```sh
 ./gradlew bootstrap